bigOconstant/RustTetris/README.md

 Use the left, right, and down arrow keys for navigation.
 The up key rotates the piece.
 The space bar lands the piece at the bottom.
-Currently the a key creates a new piece but will be removed later.
 The r key resets the board.
+Press enter to pause the game.
+Esc exits the game.

 ## Built With